amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/RAID.md

 - Excel Spreadsheets
 - Software development tools e.g Azure DevOps and Jira
 - Project management tools e.g Loop, Confluence
 - Visual collaboration tools e.g Miro

+Visit knowledge base for RAID default workflow

-## RAID Planning Events
+## RAID Processing

-RAID Planning is an event during which the delivery team produces and/or updates a structured RAID log.
+RAID processing is an event during which the delivery team produces and/or updates a RAID log.

-Together the delivery team will review existing and identify any new RAID items, considering and documenting:
+Together the delivery team will review existing and identify any new RAID entries, considering and documenting:

 - the perceived impact,
 - the perceived likelihood,